hkirk/swtafp-slides/slides/03/03-modelling.md

 ### States

-Representing a state of the state machine
+Representing states of the STM

 ```fsharp
 type PollingConsumer =